dileep315r/dileep315r.github.io/aws.md

 - VPN can be configured with one IG gateway to send/receive traffic to/from the internet.
 - IG gateway is exposed as a single router to the customers, but it could have been set of routers in multiple AZs
 - IG gateway route table can be configured.
-- Route53 service provides DNS resolution services.
+- Route53 service provides DNS authoritative name service/server for custom domain.
 - Different types of LBs available.
 ApplicationLB, NetworkLB.

 ##### Region and AZ